 The employment tests

-This test focuses on the level of autonomy given to the contractor.
-HMRC considers contractors to have more autonomy when it comes to choosing the work that they do, while employees are more likely to be assigned tasks by their employer.
-This does depend on the individual’s skill and expertise, however, as a highly skilled employee is likely to enjoy a greater degree of autonomy than a less experienced contractor.
+This test focuses on the level of autonomy given to the worker.
+HMRC considers consultants, for example, to have more autonomy when it comes to choosing the work that they do, while employees are more likely to be assigned tasks by their employer.
+This can however depend on the individual’s skill and expertise, as a highly skilled employee is likely to enjoy a greater degree of autonomy than a less experienced consultant.

-The “direction, supervision and control” test asks the following questions of a contractor’s working practices and the wording of the contract itself:
+The ‘supervision, direction and control’ (SDC) test asks the following questions of the working practices and the wording of the contract itself:

-- Direction: is the contractor told how to do the job at hand?
+- Direction: is the worker told how to do the job at hand?

-- Control: does the engaging organisation have control over aspects of the contractor’s working practices, such as their work schedule?
+- Control: does the engaging organisation have control over aspects of the working practices, such as the worker’s schedule?

-If the answer to any of these questions is “yes”, then there’s a chance that the contractor might be inside IR35.
+If the answer to any of these questions is “yes”, then there’s a chance that the worker might be inside IR35.

-The test of substitution considers whether the engaging organisation would be prepared to accept someone else to do the contractor’s work in the event of the contractor being unavailable.
-If the engaging organisation would not be prepared to do this and would only accept the personal service of that particular contractor, it would suggest that a traditional employment relationship might be in place and that the contract could therefore be inside IR35.
+The test of substitution considers whether the engaging organisation would be prepared to accept someone else to do the work in the event of the worker being unavailable.
+If the engaging organisation would not be prepared to do this and would only accept the personal service of that particular worker, it would suggest that a traditional employment relationship might be in place and that the contract could therefore be inside IR35.

-However, unlike employees, contractors have no obligation to accept work and unlike employers, the companies that engage them have no obligation to provide it.
+However, non-employees have no obligation to accept work and unlike employers, the companies that engage them have no obligation to provide it.

 Therefore, as MOO is a feature of an employment relationship, if it is present in a contract, it suggests that the contract might be inside IR35.

-When assessing a contractor’s working practices and contract, there are certain factors that would indicate that MOO isn’t present and that an employment relationship, therefore, doesn’t exist.
+When assessing the working practices and contract, there are certain factors that would indicate that MOO isn’t present and that an employment relationship, therefore, doesn’t exist.
 These include:

-Additional factors that might affect a contractor’s IR35 status
+Additional factors that might affect a contract’s IR35 status

-HMRC doesn’t just consider the outcome of the three employment tests when assessing a contractor’s IR35 status.
-It looks at a wide range of factors that might indicate that the contractor is “part and parcel of the organisation” and that a traditional employment relationship might, therefore, be in place.
+HMRC doesn’t just consider the outcome of the three employment tests when assessing a contract’s IR35 status.
+It looks at a wide range of factors that might indicate that the worker is “part and parcel of the organisation” and that a traditional employment relationship might, therefore, be in place.
 These factors include:

-- the contractor having an email address at the engaging organisation
+- The worker having an email address at the engaging organisation

-- the contractor having permission to use company equipment
+- The worker having permission to use company equipment

-- the contractor receiving the same company ‘perks’ as their employed colleagues
+- The worker receiving the same company ‘perks’ as their employed colleagues

-- the contractor being line managed in the same way as their employed colleagues
+- The worker being line managed in the same way as their employed colleagues